CharlieMHJeong/BashLab/run_command_on_remotesite.md

 * Provides a usage statement much like you would find in a man page and returns an exit status of 1.
 * All messages associated with this event will be displayed on standard error.
 * Messages:
-  * -f FILE: This allows the user to override the default file of /vagrant/servers.
+  * -f FILE: This allows the user to override the default file of /vagrant/servers. </br>
              - This way they can create their own list of servers execute commands against that list.
+  * -n     : allows the user to perform a "dry run" where the commands will be displayed instead of executed.  </br>
+              Precede each command that would have been executed with `DRY RUN:`
-  * -r: Removes the home directory associated with the account(s). `userdel -r`
+  * -s     : Run the command with sudo (superuser) privileges on the remote servers.
-  * -a: Creates an archive of the home directory associated with the accounts(s) and storesthe archive in the /archives directory.
-    - (NOTE: /archives is not a directory that exists by default on a Linux system.
-The script will need to create this directory if it does not exist.)
+  * -v     : Enable verbose mode, which displays the name of the server for which the command is being executed on.
   * ?      :Any other option will cause the script to display a usage statement and exit with an exit status of 1.

 ### 3. Parse the Options
 * Accepts a list of usernames as arguments.